 1. It doesn’t have to be hardcore.

 While hiking can make for some seriously big challenges, it really doesn’t have to be.
 Here in the UK there are hundreds of great walks to be found all over the country.
 While there are many long distance hikes that will take you across many, many miles there are many more easy walks in the UK that can be finished in an hour or two at most.

-If you’re just getting started, pick short, circular routes to that’ll get back to the start safely and without having to worry about getting lost.
+If you’re just getting started, pick short, circular routes that’ll get you back to the start safely and without having to worry about getting lost.

 Many great trail centres around the UK include facilities like toilets, cafes and a visitors centre at the trailhead.
 While this might not offer the most hardcore experience, who doesn’t enjoying chilling with a nice cup of coffee and a cake after a few hours in the woods?